Here is a simple method I use when teaching a child to read. It’s how I’ve taught all my six kids, including three who

 After we’d been reading Watch Your Step, Mr. Rabbit for about a month we added in a second book to read and memorize, Biscuit.
 I made word cards for Biscuit too, six the first week, another six the second week.
 We’ll read both books for another month and then we’ll drop Watch Your Step, Mr. Rabbit, and pick another easy reader to begin on.

 Another thing I do to solidify the phonics is use the Explode the Code series.
 I LOVE Explode the Code.
 It’s phonics and spelling all wrapped up in one.
 I’ve used it with all six of my boys.
 They like it; I like it.
 They learn phonics rules.
 We don’t need another spelling program in the early grades, because Explode the Code covers it (we start more spelling in grade 2 or 3).
 The levels take my kids through fifth grade, depending on how fast or slow they do the workbooks.
 We start Explode the Code at the same time we start to read real books; roughly kindergarten, five to six years old.

-And what about that dyslexic child?
-We did the exact same thing I did with all my other kids.
+And what about those dyslexic children?
+We did the exact same thing I did with my other kids.
 It just took longer, years longer.
-He wasn’t reading fluently until fifth grade, while my others were reading fluently by third grade or earlier.
+They weren’t reading fluently until fifth grade, while my others were reading fluently by third grade or earlier.
 By fluently, I mean able to pick up a chapter book like The Boxcar Children, and read it without help and with comprehension.